About

 Education:

-Doctor of Philosophy, Social Psychology (PhD)
+Doctor of Philosophy, Psychology (PhD)

 University of Kent, UK